GabrielFranciscoSM/TFG-Chatbot/docs/ADR/index.md

 ---
 layout: default
-title: Architecture Decision Records (ADRs)
+title: Architecture Decision Records
 parent: DevLog
 nav_order: 4
 has_children: true
 ---

-# Architecture Decision Records (ADRs)
+# Architecture Decision Records (ADR)

-This folder contains the project's ADRs.
-Each ADR file in this directory contains front-matter with `parent: Architecture Decision Records` and a `nav_order` so the site navigation and sidebar are generated automatically.

-Browse the ADRs from the site navigation — new ADRs will appear automatically when added to this folder (use `scripts/new_adr.sh` to create them).
+This folder contains ADRs — human-readable records of important architecture decisions.

+Purpose
+- Keep a lightweight history of why important technical decisions were made.
+- Make it easier to review, revisit and evolve decisions.

+How to name ADR files
+- Use a four-digit sequence and a short slug, e.g. `0001-use-postgres-for-persistence.md`.

+Template
+- Use `adr-template.md` as a starting point.

+Quick workflow
+1. Create a new ADR with the provided script: `scripts/new_adr.sh "Short title"`.
+2. Edit the file, fill Context/Decision/Consequences.
+3. Commit the ADR in the same PR that introduces the corresponding architectural change.

+Guidelines
+- Keep ADRs brief and focused on why, not how.
+- Record alternatives considered and the trade-offs.